 little girl lost

-But there is (potentially) a price for this.
-The price of her autonomic state.
+But there is, potentially, a price for such attainment.
+The price of autonomic state.

 According to Porges’s Polyvagal Theory feeling safe is dependent on three conditions:

 1) the autonomic nervous system being in a state that supports defense;

 2) the social engagement system being activated to down regulate sympathetic activation so as to ensure homeostasis, the neural and neurochemical processes through which our body regulates visceral organs to optimise health, growth and restoration;